 Hillary Clinton

-A cool post on the 14 most “poisoned” baby names by data scientist Hilary Parker reminded me that I haven’t yet written about the demise of the baby name Hillary.
-(Or Hilary.
-Or Chelsea.)
+A blog post about the 14 most “poisoned” baby names by data scientist Hilary Parker reminded me that I haven’t yet written about the demise of the baby name Hillary.

 So let’s travel back to 1992 for a minute.